Joystream/joystream/testnets/acropolis/storage-module/data-directory.md

 1. It contains an `ipfs_content_id` field specifying a content ID to map to when using [IPFS](https://ipfs.io/) as the backend.

+#### Liaison Selection

+The runtime is responsible for selecting a *Liaison* for a `DataObject`.
+The *Liaison* is selected from the currently staked pool of storage providers from any of the *tranches* configured in the [Staking](./staking.md) part of this module, for matching `DataObjectType`.

+The implication of this is that between creating a `DataObject` and uploading data to the *Liaison*, not too much time should pass.
+If there is a reason for the *Liaison* to un-stake before re-distributing the content, then the `DataObject` cannot be uploaded, and a new `DataObject` needs to be created.

 ## Future TODOs

 1. Purge state of all Pending `DataObjects` older than a configurable